AgustinCB/docker-api/README.md

 # docker-api

 Docker Remote API driver for node.js.
-It uses the same modem than [dockerode](https://github.com/apocas/docker), but the implementation is promisified and with a different syntax.
+It uses the same modem than [dockerode](https://github.com/apocas/docker), but the interface is promisified and with a different syntax.

 Support for: